representing non-binary bodies with laurence philomène | read | i-D

 If you could change one thing in the world what would it be and why?

-There are too many things!!!
+There are too many things!
 Sorry if that seems like a cop out answer, but there is so much.
-Our world is pretty fucked for most people right now, I think white supremacy is at the root of a lot of it, one thing I'd change first is: interview me less and interview artists of colour more.
+Our world is pretty messed for most people right now.
+I think white supremacy is at the root of a lot of it.
+One thing I'd change first is: interview me less and interview artists of color more.

 What are your hopes for the future?